sauda-kayitesi/Quize-board/Readme.md

 ## And coding style tests
 Written tests are tests that are administered on paper or on a computer (as an eExam).
 A test taker who takes a written test could respond to specific items by writing or typing within a given space of the test or on a separate form or document.

+## Deployment
+ How to deploye on live system
+ Copy all your theme and plugin files to your live site with a click. ...
+If you like to convert your staging site to the production site with WP Staging Free version instead ....
+On the Live Site, use WP Staging Pro to copy all new plugins, media and ...